PLAYER DEVELOPMENT PROGRAMME

-WE ARE PLEASED AND PROUD TO INTRODUCE THE TEAM WELLINGTON PLAYER DEVELOPMENT PROGRAMME WHICH has replaced the MIRAMAR RANGERS ACADEMY.
+WE ARE PLEASED AND PROUD TO INTRODUCE THE TEAM WELLINGTON PLAYER DEVELOPMENT PROGRAMME .

-This initiative enables miramar rangers to grow their already popular offering and introduce a comprehensive team wellington junior-to-senior football pathway.
+This initiative offers wellington's best young players a comprehensive team wellington junior-to-senior football pathway.

-Under the directorship of Team Wellington Head Coach, José Figueira, and our fantastic Junior Development Officer, Cole Peverley, the Team Wellington Player Development Programme (PDP) offers players a complete, personalised academy training experience, including:
+Under the directorship of Team Wellington Head Coach, José Figueira, the Team Wellington Player Development Programme (PDP) offers players a complete, personalised academy training experience, including:

 - two training sessions per week